Situs in Real Estate: Definition, Address & Examples

 Understanding the practical importance of situs in real estate equips buyers, sellers, and investors with the knowledge to evaluate properties effectively, optimize investments, and capitalize on emerging market trends.
 Location truly is everything!

-1. Proximity to Amenities
+Proximity to services

-2. Access to Opportunities
+Access to opportunities

-Economic Value of Situs
+Economic value of situs

 Impact on property valuation and investment